-S1.7 The main objectives to be accomplished by the IOI are:
+The main objectives to be accomplished by the IOI are:

-- To discover, encourage, bring together, challenge, and give recognition to young people who are exceptionally talented in the field of informatics; - To foster friendly international relationships among computer scientists and informatics educators. - To bring the discipline of informatics to the attention of young people; - To promote the organisation of informatics competitions for students at schools for secondary education; - To encourage countries to organise a future IOI in their country. - S1.8 The assets and liabilities of the IOI shall vest and be registered in the name of the organisation.
+- To discover, encourage, bring together, challenge, and give recognition to young people who are exceptionally talented in the field of informatics. - To foster friendly international relationships among computer scientists and informatics educators. - To bring the discipline of informatics to the attention of young people. - To promote the organisation of informatics competitions for students at schools for secondary education. - To encourage countries to organise a future IOI in their country.

+The assets and liabilities of the IOI shall vest and be registered in the name of the organisation.

-S1.9 All claims against the IOI shall be limited to its assets, and there shall be no personal liability against participants of the IOI.
+All claims against the IOI shall be limited to its assets, and there shall be no personal liability against participants of the IOI.

-Participants
+S2 Participants

-S2.1 For the IOI, a Country is a state that has an officially recognised relationship with the United Nations, UNESCO, or which has already taken part in one or more past IOIs.
+For the IOI, a Country is a state that has an officially recognised relationship with the United Nations, UNESCO, or which has already taken part in one or more past IOIs.

-S2.2 The organisation of the IOI in year n is the responsibility of the Host Country for IOI'n.
+The organisation of the IOI in year n is the responsibility of the Host Country for IOI'n.
 A Host Country consists of the responsible Ministry(ies), Institution(s), and/or Corporation(s) in that Country.

-S2.3 Each participating Country is represented by a National Delegation; all members of a National Delegation represent one Country.
-A National Delegation is headed by a Delegation Leader, includes a team of one to four Contestants and, if there is more than one Contestant, a Deputy Leader.
+Each participating Country is represented by a National Delegation; all members of a National Delegation represent one Country.
+A National Delegation is headed by a Delegation Leader, includes a team of one to four Contestants and a Deputy Leader.

-S2.4 The Deputy Leader can act as a replacement for the Delegation Leader in all situations and may assist their Delegation Leader in all their duties.
+The Deputy Leader can act as a replacement for the Delegation Leader in all situations and may assist their Delegation Leader in all their duties.

-S2.5 A Contestant is a student who was enrolled at a school for secondary education, in the Country they are representing, during the period September to December in the year before IOI'n, and is not older than twenty years on the 1st of July of the year of IOI'n.
+A Contestant is a student who was enrolled at a school for secondary education, in the Country they are representing, during the period September to December in the year before IOI'n, and is not older than twenty years on the 1^{st} of July of the year of IOI'n.